José María Gil-Robles y Quiñones: Civil War

 With the beginning of the Spanish Civil War, following the uprising on 17 July 1936, Gil-Robles found himself unwilling or unable to struggle with Francisco Franco for power.
 Franco himself was determined not to have competing right-wing parties in Spain, and in April 1937 Gil-Robles announced the dissolution of CEDA.
 After the Civil War, Gil-Robles went into exile.
 Abroad, he negotiated with Spanish monarchists to try to arrive at a common strategy for taking power in Spain.

 Later life

-In 1968 he was named a professor of the University of Oviedo and published his book No fue posible la paz ('Peace Was Not Possible').
-He was a member of the International Tribunal at the Hague.
+In 1968, he was named a professor of the University of Oviedo and published his book No fue posible la paz ('Peace Was Not Possible').

 After the death of Franco and the end of his regime, Gil-Robles became one of the leaders of the Spanish Christian Democracy party, which won little support in the Spanish general elections in 1977.

 Family

-Gil-Robles' son, José María Gil-Robles, was born on 17 June 1935 in Madrid.
+Gil-Robles' son, José María Gil-Robles, was born on 17 June 1935, in Madrid.
 Like his father, he entered politics, serving as a member of the European Parliament in the European People's Party group, and as President of the European Parliament from 1997 to 1999.